AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Introduction

-\textbf{Our main contributions are as follows:} \begin{itemize} \item We highlight calibration dependence as a central limitation of task-agnostic MoE expert pruning, and provide evidence that pruning outcomes can remain sensitive even when calibration data is sampled from the same general-domain corpus. \item We propose AIMER, a simple calibration-free criterion for task-agnostic expert ranking in MoE language models.
-To the best of our knowledge, this is among the first approaches to perform task-agnostic MoE expert pruning without relying on calibration data. \item We show that AIMER produces clearer within-layer expert separation than raw magnitude and achieves competitive or stronger overall performance than strong calibration-based baselines across three MoE model families and 16 benchmarks, while reducing expert-scoring time from hours to about one second. \end{itemize}
+\textbf{Our main contributions are as follows:} \begin{itemize} \item We highlight calibration dependence as a central limitation of task-agnostic MoE expert pruning, and provide evidence that pruning outcomes can remain sensitive even when calibration data is sampled from the same corpus. \item We propose AIMER, a simple calibration-free criterion for task-agnostic expert ranking in MoE language models that captures the concentration pattern of expert weights, and empirically show that it retains a more distinct set of experts after pruning. \item We show that across five MoE model families and 16 benchmarks, AIMER delivers stronger overall capability balance than strong expert-pruning baselines while reducing expert-scoring time from hours to seconds. \end{itemize}